OpenBazaar/official_site/_posts/blog/2018-10-04/2018-10-04-4-reasons-why-you-should-shop-with-cryptocurrency.markdown

 <br>
 <br>

 **Visit stores from around the world** where people just like you, who believe in the power of cryptocurrency, are working on their entrepreneurial hustle.
-Some people be selling on OpenBazaar because they don’t have access to other online marketplaces due to the cost of participating or restrictions based on their location.
+Some people are selling on OpenBazaar because they don’t have access to other online marketplaces due to the cost of participating or restrictions based on their location.
 Some users are also on OpenBazaar because their products are very fringe or niche such as religious objects or political items.
 It’s exciting to see how a decentralized marketplace can connect all types of people!
 <br>
 <br>
 ### 3. Protect your privacy by using cryptocurrency

 Each time you buy something on a large e-commerce platform with a credit card you are forced to share your personal data with multiple companies, who then add this data into a profile they've built about you.

-While cryptocurrencies don't offer complete privacy, they are more private than credit cards, Each time you buy something on a large e-commerce platform with a credit card you are forced to share your personal data with multiple companies, who then add this data into a profile they've built about you.

 While cryptocurrencies don't offer complete privacy, they are more private than credit cards.
 By purchasing on a platform like OpenBazaar **you never share personal data with a centralized platform**, only with the vendor you are purchasing a physical item from.
 If you purchase digital goods or services you aren't forced to give any personal information at all.
 <br>